-- 1. A student who wishes to appeal a disciplinary decision by the Student Disciplinary Officer or his/her designee must file a written notice of appeal through the President's Office for review by the Judicial Body within five business days of notification of the decision. - 2.
+- 1. A student who wishes to appeal a disciplinary decision by the Student Disciplinary Officer or his/her designee must file a written notice of appeal through the President's Office for review by the Judicial Body within five business days of notification of the decision.
+The person filing the initial complaint against the student must be notified of the hearing date. - 2.
+If the Student Disciplinary Officer or his/her designee recommended a sanction of disciplinary suspension, disciplinary expulsion, interim disciplinary suspension, or system-wide expulsion, the matter will be referred to the Judicial Body by the Student Disciplinary Officer or his/her designee.
+The student need not file a written notice of his or her desire to appear before the Judicial Body.
+The person filing the initial complaint shall also be given notification of the hearing. - 3.
 The student will then have the right to appear in a hearing before a Judicial Body assigned by the President or his/her designee within 10 business days to present evidence and/or testimony.
 The student has the right to be assisted by any advisor he/she chooses, at his/her own expense.
 The student is responsible for presenting his/her own case and, therefore, advisors are not permitted to speak or to participate directly in any hearing before a Judicial Body.
 The Committee will consist of two faculty members, one staff member and two students.
 There shall be a single verbatim record, such as a tape recording, of all hearings before the Judicial Body.
 The record shall be the property of the Technical College.
 The Chairperson of the Judicial Body shall notify the President and the Student Disciplinary Officer in writing of the Judicial Body's decision.
-The Technical College President or his/her designee will notify the President. - 3.
-In the event that the student chooses to contest the decision of the Student Judicial Committee, he/she has the right to appeal the decision to the President of the College within five business days of notification of the Committee's decision.
-The appeal to the President shall be in writing.
-The President shall only consider evidence currently in the record, new facts not brought up in earlier stages of the appeal shall not be considered.
-The President shall deliver his/her decision to the student within 10 business days.
-The decision of the President shall be final and binding.
+The Technical College President or his/her designee will notify the student in writing of the Committee's decision and the opportunity to appeal directly to the President. - 4.
+If the student appeared before the Judicial Body to appeal the Vice President for Student Affairs or the technical college president's designee's sanction of restitution, reprimand, restriction, disciplinary probation, or failing or lowered grade, the Hearing Body's decision regarding the appeal is final.
+A copy of the Hearing Body's written decision will be provided to both the student and the person who filed the original complaint. - 5.
+If the student appeared before the Hearing Body after the Student Disciplinary Officer or his/her designee recommended disciplinary suspension, disciplinary expulsion, interim disciplinary suspension, or system-wide expulsion, the student shall have the opportunity to appeal directly to the technical college president. - 6.
+If entitled to an appeal to the technical college president, the student shall have 5 business days after receiving written notification of the Judicial Body's decision to request in writing an appeal.
+The student shall ensure that all relevant information is included with this request.
+The person who filed the original complaint shall be notified of the student's appeal. - 7.
+The president of the technical college or his/her designee's review shall be in writing and shall only consider evidence currently in the record, new facts not brought up in earlier stages of the appeal shall not be considered.
+The technical college president or his/her designee shall deliver the decision to the student and the person who filed the original complaint within 10 business days.
+The decision of the technical college president or his/her designee shall be final and binding.